kalong2008/base64-convert-csv/README.md

 it will also not work when run in visual studio code

-the input.csv is the sample csv file
+the raw.csv is the sample csv file

-the program will read input.csv, so make sure the is name as "input.csv"
+the program will read raw.csv, so make sure the is name as "raw.csv"

+please download the file from the google sheet (sheet3) as csv, then rename to "raw.csv"

+since each cell will have maximum length, cannot store all of the base64 string, therefore, the base64 string will split into several row.

+the rust will combine the each base64 into one row, then convert it to wav

-each row is one base64 data, the csv file do not have header
+the csv file do not have header, and only have one column

-test the github app of commit and release